karllhughes/personal-blog-5/_posts/2025-05-12-payroll-software-tools.md

 Deel, founded in 2019, has quickly become one of the most popular payroll and compliance platforms for businesses with distributed or international teams.
 Designed for global operations, Deel simplifies payroll across 100+ countries while ensuring compliance with local tax and labor laws.
 The platform automates payments in over 200 currencies and supports 15+ payment methods—including bank transfers, Wise, PayPal, Payoneer, and even cryptocurrency—making it ideal for teams that hire abroad.

-In addition to payroll, Deel provides a free, lightweight HRIS that helps small businesses manage core HR tasks like time off, contracts, and employee data.
+In addition to payroll, Deel provides a lightweight HRIS that helps small businesses manage core HR tasks like time off, contracts, and employee data.
 Its compliance infrastructure is particularly strong, backed by a team of 200+ in-house legal, tax, and payroll experts.
 According to SelectSoftware Reviews verified user reviews, some HR teams may find Deel’s contractor pricing ($49/month) higher than competitors, and advanced features like onboarding automation are available only as paid add-ons.

-Deel is most often used by startups and small businesses managing global workforces, including companies like Brex, Makerpad, and Andela.
+Deel is most often used by startups and businesses managing global workforces, including companies like Brex, Makerpad, and Andela.

 **Cost: Payroll [starts at $19 per U.S. employee per month](https://vendors.selectsoftwarereviews.com/redirect/1742403116916x635246476732661800?p=1761785454086x698025019494105100), $29 for international employees, and $49 per contractor.**